mthomas7/246/logistics/syllabus.md

 * Hardware: You will need your own computer or use one of the computer labs.
 The software is already installed on many of the computers in Williams.

+## Note
+This course has been approved by IC’s Committee for College-Wide Requirements for meeting the qualifications of the Integrative Core Curriculum.
+Contingent upon successful completion of all course requirements and the uploading of required learning outcome artifacts onto Taskstream, this class meets and satisfies the ICC Quantitative Literacy designation.

 ## Learning outcomes
 Upon completing the course, you should be able to:
 * Use R to produce descriptive statistics about a sample